skhemissa/Open-Secure-Bastion/README.md

 # Open-Secure-Bastion

-All component work with the following LDAP configuration [Secure OpenLDAP server on Debian 10 Buster](https://github.com/skhemissa/Secure-OpenLDAP-Debian)
+All components work with the following LDAP configuration [Secure OpenLDAP server on Debian 10 Buster](https://github.com/skhemissa/Secure-OpenLDAP-Debian)